D-Roberts/icd-gen/README.md

     *2. Param sharing - gradient accumulation- check if my shared weights code for backprop in the 2 layers is working correctly or I am losing grads.
 Do I have something similar anywhere else?

     [WIP.]

     *3. Lens 1.
 Setting 1. there might be a bug in the batch loss calculation and/or plotting

     *5. Put in the 2lyaer and train it on drift train - test to see if better generalization than 1 layer. neah this won't work, too hard of a problem.
 Generate a 3-way interaction data gen example which is pointed to in the birth of transf as a case where need two layer and one will not do.

+    *6. Reconsider what vis I am looking at for analysis: what representations and/or weights and/or grads.

     Overall: